bradhowes/iffdigest/README.md

 sure that all access into the data were first validated to be safe, and to throw an exception if it was not.
 I also tried to reduce the amount of casts being done, and when necessary make them C++ casts rather than old-school C ones.
 Finally, I added commentary and renamed to try and improve the look-and-feel of the API.

+I use this in my [SoundFonts](https://github.com/bradhowes/SoundFonts) music application to generate a patch listing for a SoundFont file.